Case Studies

 Our team steered the client through a variety of smart blind options to work out the most cost-effective solution.

-These not only met the requirements for smart blinds but also provided a cost-effective way to cable, and required a lower power supply than other systems.
+This not only met the requirements for smart blinds, but also provided a cost-effective way to cable and required a lower power supply than other systems, resulting in an M&E saving on the project.
+The blinds give DAR Group the functionality of time clock operation, alignment across multiple stop positions for a neat appearance, and intelligent links to the BMS.

 Perkins&Will specified maximum sustainability in every element of the project.
 In respect of the blinds, they wanted a high recycled content in the fabric.